massexchange/MXEngineering/docs/format/Issues.md

 **Format:** `Location - Problem`

-`Location` is a short prefix describing where in the system the problem occurs, ie:
+`Location` is a short prefix describing where in the system the problem occurs.
+If there is a hierarchy to the location, specify it using `>`, ie:
    - `Pricing > Rate Card`
    - `PricingService`